gatsbyjs/gatsby/docs/blog/2019-01-30-why-themes/index.md

 - Designers who want to create unique/beautiful website designs to share with others

-## Why build it?
+## Why build themes?

-We want everyone in the world using Gatsby.
+We want everyone in the world to use Gatsby.

-To do this, we need to make building sites with Gatsby a lot easier so they’re accessible to far more people and use cases.
+To make this possible, we need to make building sites with Gatsby a lot easier so they’re accessible to far more people and use cases.

 Many users really love Gatsby because it lets them accomplish complex tasks with ease.